Only On CBS2: Long Island Family Upset New York State Is Trying To Remove Son With Autism From Massachusetts Facility

 “I’m scared for his future,” Michele Atkinson said.

-For now, the Atkinson’s son is still at the facility in Massachusetts, as they fight to keep him there long term.MORE NEWS: New York City Officials Celebrate 1st Day Of School, Parents Say They're Still Nervous
+For now, the Atkinson’s son is still at the facility in Massachusetts, as they fight to keep him there long term.MORE NEWS: NYC Council To Hold Rikers Hearing, Gov. Hochul Looking Into How State Can Help Improve Conditions